adr1enbe4udou1n/blog/content/posts/17-a-beautiful-gitops-day-7/index.md

 If you checked the above flowchart, you'll note that Image automation is a separate process from Flux that only scan the registry for new image tags and push any new tag to Flux repository.
 Then Flux will detect the new commit in Git repository, including the new tag, and automatically deploy it to K8s.

-By default, if not any strategy is set, K8s will do a **rolling deployment**, i.e. creating new replica firstly be terminating the old one.
+By default, if not any strategy is set, K8s will do a **rolling deployment**, i.e. creating new replica firstly before terminating the old one.
 This will prevent any downtime on the condition of you set as well **readiness probe** in your pod spec, which is a later topic.

 Let's define the image update automation task for main Flux repository: